top of page

 In person and Virtual services.

-*Cancellations within 24 hours or No Shows will be changed full price of the missed appointment.
+*Cancellations with less than 24 hour notice or No Shows will be changed full price of the missed appointment depending on each therapists cash pay rate ($150-$225).

 In Network Insurance: